-The EZ-Reasonable Rent Determination system hereafter referred to as "automated system" is utilized to assist staff to conduct reasonable rent analysis for units to be assisted.
-The automated system was designed to correct long-standing misconceptions and problems about reasonable rent analysis.
-For example, other systems allow the Agency Analyst to select the comparable units, allowing for possible favoritism and subjectivity.
-The automated system selects the best comparable units in the database using consistent and objective methods.
+The EZ-Reasonable Rent Determination (EZ-RRD) system is utilized to assist staff to conduct reasonable rent analysis for units to be assisted.
+The EZ-RRD system was designed to correct long-standing misconceptions and problems about reasonable rent analysis.
+For example, other systems allow the Agency Analyst to select the comparable units, allowing for possible favoritism and subjectivity and Fair Housing Issues.
+EZ-RRD automatically selects the best comparable units in the database using consistent and objective methods.
 Thus, the Agency and U. S. Department of Housing and Urban Development (HUD) are protected from fraud, waste, and mismanagement.

 In another example, some systems look for comparable units based only on the same or similar rents.
 They do not account for differences in the characteristics between the assisted and comparable units.
-The automated system uses the standard deviation method to enable proper comparisons of the unit to be assisted and comparable units with different characteristics, assuring the Agency that an "apples-to-apples" comparison is made.
+The EZ-RRD system uses the standard deviation method to enable proper comparisons of the unit to be assisted and comparable units with different characteristics, assuring the Agency that an "apples-to-apples" comparison is made.